Universal Algebraic Methods for Constraint Satisfaction Problems: Problem Instance Reductions

-\begin{proof} Recall that to call an algebra, \bA, tractable is to assert that the problem $\CSP(\sansS(\bA))$ is solvable in polynomial time.
-Let \bA\ be finite, idempotent and EC.
+Let \bA\ be finite, idempotent and \ec.
 We continue to use the congruence $\theta$ and term $t$ developed above.
 Let $\sI$ be an instance of the problem $\CSP(\sansS(\bA))$.
-Thus $\sI$ is a triple $\<\sV,\sA,\sC\>$ in which $\sA=(\bA_0, \bA_1,\dots,\bA_{n-1})$ is a list of subalgebras of \bA, see Definition~ \ref{def:csp}.
-The congruence $\theta$ induces a congruence (which we will continue to call $ \theta$) on each $\bA_i$, and the term $t$ will induce a linearly ordered semilattice structure on $A_i/\theta$.
-In other words, each $\bA_i$ is also an EC algebra.
+Thus $\sI$ is a triple $\<\sV,\sA,\sC\>$ in which $\sA=(\bA_0, \bA_1,\dots,\bA_{n-1})$ is a list of subalgebras of \bA, see Definition~\ref{def:csp}.
+The congruence $\theta$ induces a congruence (which we will continue to call $\theta$) on each $\bA_i$, and the term $t$ will induce a linearly ordered semilattice structure on $A_i/\theta$.
+In other words, each $\bA_i$ is also an \ec algebra.

 Therefore, for each $i<n$, the structure of $\<A_i/\theta,t\>$ will be of the form $C_{i,0} < C_{i, 1} < \cdots < C_{i,q_i}$ in which each $C_{i,j}$ is a $\theta$-class of $\bA_i$.
 We have the following useful relationship.